fredericMagnenat/music-hub-project/docs/architecture.md

 │   ├── routes/
 │   │   └── _index.tsx    # File for the main route ("/")
 │   │
+│   ├── types/            # DEDICATED DIRECTORY FOR TYPES
+│   │   ├── index.ts      # Exports all types from the directory
+│   │   ├── artist.ts     # Contains the "Artist" interface and its dependencies
+│   │   ├── track.ts      # Contains the "Track" interface and its dependencies
+│   │   └── producer.ts   # Contains the "Producer" interface
+│   │
 │   ├── root.tsx          # Global application layout, includes <head>, <body>
 │   └── tailwind.css      # Global styles and Tailwind configuration
 │